-Students must notify the Registrar's Office of any changes to the permanent address to receive grades, registration material and other information mailed out after classes end.
+Students must notify the Registrar's Office of any changes to the permanent address in order to receive correspondence and other important information.
 Change of address for Christmas, summer vacations, or co-op work terms should also be given.

 Placement Test